An advanced overview of lifespan development, focusing on wellness promotion and developmental influences on case conceptualization and treatment.

 Aimee Kleisner Walker

 Aimée Kleisner Walker is a member of our HDFS teaching faculty.
-Dr. Walker teaches both online and on-campus across the lifespan.
-Her research interests include early prevention and family support programs that address inequities among developmental opportunities; early childhood education, school readiness; pedagogy in applied human sciences; parenting across the lifespan; parenting education; and using advanced person- and variable-centered methodologies to inform intervention/prevention science.
+Dr. Walker teaches both online and on-campus courses across the lifespan.
+Her research interests include Early childhood and elementary education; Early prevention and family support programs that address inequities among developmental opportunities; Science of teaching and learning in applied human sciences; Parenting across the lifespan.